The Association of Clinical Research Professionals

 ACRP RESOURCES

-Preparation Documents
+ICH E6(R3) Preparation Documents

 International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH)

-The following ICH guidelines are commonly referenced in ACRP educational resources and ACRP Certification Exams.
+The following ICH Guidelines are commonly referenced in ACRP educational resources and ACRP Certification Exams.

 • ICH E2A – Clinical Safety Data Management: Definitions and Standards for Expedited Reporting